-E. Level One - A grievant shall, within five (5) days of the alleged occurrence of the grievance, orally discuss the matter with the building principal in an attempt to resolve the grievance.

-If no resolution is obtained within three (3) days of the discussion, the teacher shall reduce the grievance to writing and proceed within five (5) days of said discussion to Level Two.

-Level Two - A copy of the written grievance including statement of the Association's position shall be filed with the Superintendent or his/her designee, Within five (5) days of receipt of the grievance, the superintendent or his/her designated agent shall arrange a meeting with the grievant and/or the designated Association representative at the option of the grievant to discuss the grievance.
-Within five (5) days of receipt of the discussion, the Superintendent or his/her designated agent shall render his/her decision in writing, transmitting a copy of the same to the grievant, the Association secretary and the building principal.
-If no decision is rendered within five (5) days of the discussion, or the decision is unsatisfactory to the grievant, the grievance may be appealed to the Board of Education by filing a written grievance along with the decision of the Superintendent with the secretary of the Board of Education within ten (10) days from the decision or ten (10) days from the discussion if no decision is rendered.
+- E. Teachers are encouraged to informally discuss a matter with the principal prior to filing a grievance if they are comfortable doing so. - F. Grievance Timelines - 1.
+Level One A grievant shall, within five (5) days of the alleged occurrence of the grievance, orally discuss the matter with the building principal in an attempt to resolve the grievance.
+If no resolution is obtained within three (3) days of the discussion, the teacher shall reduce the grievance to writing and proceed within five (5) days of the Level One discussion to Level Two. - 2.
+Level Two A copy of the Level Two written grievance including a statement of the Association's position shall be filed with the Superintendent or his/her designee within five (5) days of the Level One discussion. - a.
+Within five (5) days of receipt of the Level Two grievance, the superintendent or his/her designee shall schedule a meeting with the grievant and/or the designated Association representative (at the option of the grievant) to discuss the grievance. - b.
+Within five (5) days of the meeting, the Superintendent or his/her designee shall render his/her decision in writing, transmitting a copy of the same to the grievant, the Association President, the Association Grievance Chair and the building principal. - c.
+If no decision is rendered within five (5) days of the meeting, or the decision is unsatisfactory to the grievant, the grievant may appeal to the Board of Education.
+In order to appeal, the grievant will file a written grievance (along with the decision of the Superintendent) with the Secretary to the Board of Education within ten (10) days from the decision or ten (10) days from the meeting if no decision is rendered.